 - Is a major source of joy and achievement

-Introduced in 2004, our In-School Music Programme consists of a range of music courses and lessons that take place on-site at primary schools, post-primary schools and youth centres throughout the greater Dublin area, either during or after school hours.
+First introduced in 2004, our In-School Music Programme consists of a range of music courses and lessons that take place on-site at primary schools, post-primary schools, youth centres and arts centres throughout the greater Dublin area.
+Our group course teachers have been carefully selected for their ability to work with and inspire young students, as well as their experience with group music tuition.
+Private lesson teachers are selected from our own highly-qualified teaching staff.

 Both our workshops and In-School music classes are fully covered by employer's and public liability insurance.